Lupus and the Pancreas

 Along with having lupus, individuals may be at greater risk for developing diabetes if:

-- You have had gestational diabetes in the past.
+- Gestational diabetes has occurred in the past.

-- You already have been diagnosed with pre-diabetes.
+- An individuals has been diagnosed with pre-diabetes.

 Diagnostic testing may include the following: